-The justice of the peace for Menard County presides over small claims court actions for Menard County.
+A Justice of the Peace for Menard County hears small claims court cases for Menard County.

 Small Claims Court Case Types

 Most cases for the recovery of money can be heard in small claims court.
 This could be an action to get your security deposit back, or an action to recover money for damage done to your vehicle after a car accident.
 The only types of cases that are prohibited are an assignment of a claim (whereby you transfer your interest in a case for someone else to collect), a divorce, or a case filed by a collection agency or agents.